 Data collection was done through actual visits to each of the Procurement Entities by the Assessors.
-The Entities had been informed in advance of the visits of the Assessors through Advertiser's Announcements placed in the Daily Graphic and Ghanaian Times newspapers (copies attached as Appendix 4) and formal letters from the PPA.
+The Entities had been informed in advance of the visits of the Assessors through advertiser's announcements in the Daily Graphic and Ghanaian Times newspapers (copies attached as Appendix 4) and formal letters from the PPA.
 The letters explained the essence of the Exercise and what was expected from the Entities in terms of the information to be provided by them.
-The Entities were also to make available for inspection, all documentation covering their procurement activities undertaken in 2021 to achieve the aim of basing the assessment on DOCUMENTARY evidence.
+The Entities were also to make available for inspection, all documentation covering their procurement activities in 2022 to achieve the aim of basing the assessment on DOCUMENTARY evidence.
 Using the Evaluation Grids, Assessors were tasked to rate the performance of the Entities, on the strength of evidence they had seen, verified and collected.
-Assessors used the Contracts Data Sheets to collect quantitative data on procurement transactions.
+Assessors used the Contracts Data Sheet to collect quantitative data on procurement transactions.